Skip to main content

 How it shows up on video

-A short swing shows the barrel entering the zone directly from the load with minimal extra travel; a long swing shows visible extra distance from a wrap, hitch, or looping cast before the barrel reaches the contact zone.
+A short swing shows the barrel entering the zone directly from the load with minimal extra travel.
+A long swing shows visible extra distance from a wrap, hitch, or looping cast before the barrel reaches the contact zone.

 In SwingVantage Motion Lab